In this article

 What are B2B payments?

-Business-to-business (B2B) payments are transactions made between businesses, as opposed to transactions between businesses and individual consumers (B2C).
+Business-to-business (B2B) payments are transactions made between businesses, as opposed to transactions between businesses and consumers (B2C).
+B2B payments tend to be more complex than B2C transactions since they may take days or weeks to complete.

 How do B2B payments work?

-Payment methods for B2B transactions include options such as bank transfers, checks, credit or debit cards, or online payment platforms.
-The processing time can vary widely, depending on the payment terms like immediate payment, net 30, or net 60, and the chosen payment method.
+Payment methods for B2B transactions include cash, checks, bank transfers, credit or debit cards, or online payment platforms.
+The processing time can vary widely depending on the chosen payment method as well as the seller’s payment terms, like immediate payment, net 30, or net 60.

 2. Paper checks

-Another well-known payment option is the paper check.
+Another popular payment option is the classic paper check.
 Checks offer a few benefits, including:

 • A concrete paper trail that’s easier to follow than cash or digital options